MarioAbdala/conectar/README.md

 # Conectar - Website

-Welcome to **Conectar**, a website designed for my father's computing business.
+Welcome to **Conectar**, a website designed as a landing page for my father's computing business.

 ## Technologies Used